 A person who has a dual diagnosis essentially has two separate illnesses, and each illness needs its own treatment plan.
 The best dual diagnosis treatment program takes into consideration this fact.
-If you may suffer with both addiction and a mood disorder, call B-Hope at 888-481-8803 for help today.
+If you may suffer from both addiction and a mood disorder, call B-Hope at 765-358-7320 for help today.

 Is Dual Diagnosis a Rare Occurrence?